A Handbook for Graduate Study in Geography at UConn

 As much as possible the role of students in the department’s activities is facilitated by financial support in the form of teaching assistantships and research assistantships both within and outside the Geography Department.
 All graduate student assistantships are awarded on a competitive basis subject to availability of funds and the Department tries to support as many graduate students as it can with these funds.
 M.A. students are typically awarded between one and four semesters of support.
 Ph.D. students may be awarded up to 8 semesters of support beyond the MA level.
 Research assistantships are most commonly funded by individual faculty members with research grants that provide funding for assistants.
 Some students do pay their own tuition and some receive fellowships or other financial support to attend graduate school.
 At the present time, we have no financial support available for students enrolled solely in our Graduate GIS Certificate Program (either online or in-person).

-Graduate assistantships range from 50% (10 hours per week) to 100% (20 hours per week) of available time.
-It is university policy that students holding graduate assistantships are expected not to have additional employment unless they have written consent from their advisor.
-Teaching assistantships are funded by UConn to support its teaching mission, and are most often awarded to its graduate students by the Geography Department.
+Teaching assistantships are funded by UConn to support its teaching mission, and are most often awarded to its graduate students by the department.
 All teaching assistants must have proficiency in English before having any direct instructional responsibility (see International Teaching Assisting Services).
-Many research assistantships and all teaching assistantships provide tuition remission.

 honor-laborBoth teaching assistants and research assistants at UConn are not just emerging scholars, but also employees of UConn.
 As such, they are represented by GEU-UAW.
 Unlike the anti-labor reactionaries at Yale, the University of Chicago, and some other colleges and universities, the faculty at UConn is highly supportive of the graduate students in their struggle for their rights as workers.